TruStory/truchain/README.md

 This creates:

-`bin/trucli`: TruStory command-line client and lite client `bin/trucoind`: TruStory server node
+`bin/trucli`: TruStory command-line client and lite client `bin/truchaind`: TruStory server node

 #### Deployment

 `trucli`, the light client, will ideally run on it's own machine.
-It will handle all API requets, and communicate via RPC with `trucoind`.
+It will handle all API requets, and communicate via RPC with `truchaind`.

-`trucoind`, will initially run as a single Cosmos node, but eventually as a zone of many nodes.
+`truchaind`, will initially run as a single Cosmos node, but eventually as a zone of many nodes.

 ### Architecture